Minnesota Traffic Tickets

 Prior to contesting a traffic ticket in Minnesota, drivers are required to have the citation in their possession.
 Facing a lost traffic ticket may prevent motorists from fighting or paying the citation.
 Drivers may find their traffic citations online through the MN Court Web Payment service available on the Minnesota Judicial Branch website.
 Using the online service will require you to provide your citation or case number.
 If you do not have your ticket number or case number, you can call the Court Payment Center and find out the important information that your ticket contains.

 Minnesota Fines and Penalties

 A MN traffic tickets payment is required when drivers fail to dismiss traffic citations or when they decide to plead guilty.
 Traffic fines in Minnesota must be paid prior to the due date of the ticket and can be subject to change without notice.
-However, the driving fines may range depending on the type of offense and may require you to pay from $27 for snowbird parking to $380 for speeding 31 mph or more.
-Failure to pay traffic citation within 30 days of its entry into the court system may increase your fees and you may face other penalties as a result.
-Drivers who fail to answer a traffic ticket in Minnesota may face the following penalties: driver's license suspension, certification of charges to a driving record, issuance of a bench warrant for arrest, seizure of tax refunds or referral of debt.
-Because many drivers wish to prevent this outcome, they prefer to attempt fighting the traffic ticket.
-This is typically done with the help of experienced citation defense lawyers, who can be found online.
+However, the fines may range depending on the type of offense and may require you to pay from $27 for snowbird parking to $380 for speeding 31 mph or more.
+Failure to pay within 30 days of its entry into the court system may increase your fees and you may face other penalties as a result.
+Drivers who fail to answer a traffic ticket in Minnesota may face the following penalties: driver’s license suspension, certification of charges to a Minnesota driving record, issuance of a bench warrant for arrest, seizure of tax refunds or referral of debt.
+You should consult a Minnesota traffic attorney to avoid the most serious consequences of your DUI.

 Points in Minnesota